fbpx

 California Proposition 19

 On November 3, 2020, California voted in favor of Proposition 19.
-Passing this proposition gives a new property tax break to older homeowners while at the same time increasing property taxes for those inheriting their parents’ or grandparents’ properties.
+Passing this proposition provides a property tax break for older homeowners and raises taxes for those inheriting family properties.

 Proposition 58: The Proposition Prior to Proposition 19

-Proposition 58, is currently in effect and allows parents to transfer a primary residence to their children without any new fair-market reassessment, regardless of how the children chose to use the real property.
-In other words, this allows children to gain the same property tax basis that their parents enjoyed and the primary residence could be transferred with no cap on assessed value of the real property.
+Proposition 58 is currently in effect.
+It allows parents to transfer a primary residence to their children without any new fair-market reassessment.
+This applies regardless of how the children chose to use the real property.
+This allows children to inherit the same property tax basis their parents.
+They can transfer the primary residence with no cap on the assessed value.
+Before Proposition 19, secondary properties could transfer with up to $1 million exempt from tax increases.

 The Difference Between Tax Assessment and Fair Market Assessment

-A tax assessment is the value attached to real property by the local government, specifically for the purpose of collecting tax money that is used to support the local community.
-On the other hand, a fair market assessment is the value attached to real property that is based on how much the real property on the open market would sell for.
+A tax assessment is the value assigned to real property by the local government to collect taxes that support the community.
+A fair market assessment is the value of real property based on its potential sale price on the open market.

 Who is Prop Proposition 58 Most Favorable To?